mbkoltai/ExaStoLog/doc/README.md

 ![lsqnonlin_convergence_8params](readmeplots/lsqnonlin_convergence_8params.png)

-Alternatively, we can plot the error convergence and the convergence of the values of *variables*:
+Alternatively, we can plot the error convergence and the convergence of the values of *variables* from their value with the initial parameter guess to their values after optimization:
 ```matlab
 plot_settings=[20 22];
 if strcmp(var_type_flag,'vars'); sel_nodes=3:15; else; sel_nodes=[]; end